Undines Deep Online Slot Review

 The game plays out on a beautiful watery background, fringed with kelp, and to the sound of suitably ethereal music.
 The symbols are, in the lower value orders, those of the conventional playing cards, rendered in a beautiful verdigris finish.
 Higher than these in value are a shimmering jellyfish, a sea horse and nautilus shell, and then followed by a sea urchin and a star fish.

 Highest in value is the goldfish, which makes sense, really.
 5 of these across the reels will result in a 9000 coin payout, but it also functions as the Wild symbol, and can substitute for all except the Scatter: it will also add a 2x multiplier to any winning combination of which it is a part.
-Coin value can be set up to 5, and while Undine’s Deep offers only ten potential paylines, it does have the Gamble feature common to many Endorphina games, which allows for random wagers and large payouts.
+Coin value can be set up to 5, and while Undine’s Deep offers only ten potential paylines, it does have the Gamble feature common to many Endorphina games, which allows for random wagers and large payouts like you might see when you play online blackjack for real money in Canada.

 The Scatter symbol of this game is the red haired mermaid: a Disney character she is not, being gorgeously rendered in quite a racy style.
 Not only does her appearance on multiple reels net you up to a 5000 coin payout, but it will also trigger 15 free spins, which can be retriggered, and during which a 3x multiplier comes into effect.

 During normal game play, there is also the Take Risk option also found on many Endorphina games: this allows you to wager any winnings in a mini game, where you need to pick a face down card, and hope that it is of higher value than that chosen by the dealer.
-This can potentially double your winnings, or lose everything, so be very sure before hitting the Take Win option.
+This can potentially double your winnings, or lose everything, so be very sure before hitting the Take Win option like when doubling down playing bingo for money.

 Hold Your Breath